fairchild/rifgraf/README.md

-this is an application to receive numbers, store them to a simeseries, and display a graph of the timeseries
+this is an application to receive numbers, store them to a time series, and display a graph of the time series

 # Running locally